Tyrrrz/Onova/Readme.md

 [![NuGet](https://img.shields.io/nuget/v/Onova.svg)](https://nuget.org/packages/Onova)
 [![NuGet](https://img.shields.io/nuget/dt/Onova.svg)](https://nuget.org/packages/Onova)

 Onova is a lightweight auto-update framework for desktop applications.
 It was primarily designed for updating portable applications that are distributed using archive files, but can be extended for other use cases.
-Updates downloaded by Onova are installed using an embedded external executable, by overwriting files when the application exits.
+Downloaded updates are installed using an embedded external executable, by overwriting files when the application exits.
 The library requires minimal configuration, doesn't impose any changes to the CI/CD process, and doesn't affect the application's life cycle.

 ## Download